Kangsuyeon01/Capstone-design1_AI-Project/README.md

 * 다국어 번역 지원

 -----------------------------------------------------------------------------
-Examples and practice files that you upload while studying artificial intelligence.
+These are examples and practice files that I upload while studying artificial intelligence.

 A detailed description of each file can be found in the sillon coding blog.